Omer-Dagry/School-Twelfth_Grade/Class Work/7/readme.txt

-because unlike the 'beginthreadex' the 'CreateProcess' doesn't take a function as a parameter, it takes a command that runs in cmd (or another app if you want) so I had to somehow call the desired function and I wanted to do it dynamically, not just specific to this project, so it tool sum thinking and researching
+because unlike the 'beginthreadex' the 'CreateProcess' doesn't take a function as a parameter, it takes a command that runs in cmd (or another app if you want) so I had to somehow call the desired function and I wanted to do it dynamically, not just specific to this project, so it took sum thinking